learningmachineslab/tutorials/README.md

 5. For new notebooks please create a branch with a relevant title and commit and then merge with the master.
 This will avoid conflicts for people working on different topics.

 If you have questions people are always available on Slack!

+# Using this code in your projects

+We are happy if you use this code in your projects!
+If you use any code found here, please attribute it to us with the following citation:

+`John M. Aiken, Robert Solli, Rachel Henderson, & Marcos D. Caballero.
+(2019, July 17). learningmachineslab/tutorials: Tutorials for ML in PER (Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.3339401`

+Thanks!